-Other Benefits Of Yoga
+Benefits Of Yoga Vinyasa

 Overview Of Calories Burned During Vinyasa Yoga

-When it comes to exercise, calories burned can vary greatly depending on the type of activity.
+When it comes to exercise, calories burned can vary depending on the type of activity.
 Vinyasa Yoga is a popular form of exercise that has been gaining popularity lately.
-This is mainly because the number of calories burned during this practice surprised many!
+This is because the number of calories burned during this practice surprised many!

 Calories Burned Per Hour

 The amount of effort put forth also impacts the number of calories burned in a single session.
-Vinyasa flows typically have low to moderate intensity levels.
+Vinyasa flows have low to moderate intensity levels.

 Factors That Affect The Number Of Calories You Burn

 It’s hard to give a precise answer when it comes to how many calories you burn during Vinyasa Yoga.
 The amount of energy expenditure depends on several factors.
 These factors include the type of yoga practice involved and your body composition.

 For instance.
 Bikram or hot yoga requires more energy due to increased perspiration from the heat.
 This means that if you’re doing this type of yoga.
 You will likely be burning more calories than with other types of practices.

 Additionally, certain poses can need greater effort and thus increase calorie burn.
 Standing poses need more muscle effort than seated postures.